Kosmosius/Kosmosius/README.md

 ![HuggingFace](https://img.shields.io/badge/HuggingFace-Transformers-blue)
 ![Python](https://img.shields.io/badge/Python-3.10-blue.svg)

+**Kosmosius** is dedicated to exploring and engaging with the world's most esteemed literary works from diverse cultures and historical periods.
+By meticulously comparing and analyzing seminal texts—from ancient epics like *The Epic of Gilgamesh* and *The Iliad* to modern masterpieces such as *Relativity* and *The Lord of the Rings*—Kosmosius aims to uncover and preserve the timeless wisdom that transcends spatial and temporal boundaries.
+Engaging with this curated "great books" list fosters intellectual growth, cultural literacy, and ethical awareness, empowering individuals to develop critical thinking and empathetic understanding.
+Integrating the profound insights from these works into one's life not only enhances personal development but also contributes to a more informed and thoughtful society.
+Interacting with someone deeply versed in these texts would be intellectually stimulating, offering thought-provoking discussions and interdisciplinary perspectives that inspire continuous learning and meaningful dialogue.

-**Kosmosius** is a project dedicated to fine-tuning a Large Language Model (LLM) on a curated corpus of great literature using HuggingFace's Transformers and PEFT (Parameter-Efficient Fine-Tuning) techniques.
-Leveraging a single NVIDIA GeForce RTX 3070 Ti GPU, Kosmosius aims to capture the stylistic nuances and thematic elements of classical and modern literary works, making advanced language modeling accessible and efficient.
+This is a project dedicated to fine-tuning a Large Language Model (LLM) on a curated corpus of great literature using HuggingFace's Transformers and PEFT (Parameter-Efficient Fine-Tuning) techniques.
+Leveraging a consumer-grade GPUs, **Kosmosius** aims to capture the stylistic nuances and thematic elements of classical and modern literary works, making advanced language modeling accessible and efficient.

 ## Table of Contents